“It’s been awesome,” says Andy Weir. “It’s like every writer’s dream come true.”

 Weir serialized chapters of The Martian on his website.
 As the novel earned more readers, some began asking him to assemble the chapters as a single file.
 When they had trouble downloading it, he put it up as a Kindle Direct eBook on Amazon.
 And that’s when things started happening, big time.

 “I set the price at 99 cents, the minimum Amazon would allow.
 When it made it to the Kindle Bestsellers list, I just watched in awe.
 Amazon has an amazing reach,” says Weir.
 “A lot more people bought it than read it on my site for free.”
 Reader reviews on Amazon created so much buzz that sales ballooned and the book climbed to #1 on Amazon’s bestselling science fiction list.
+When it comes to selling on Amazon, knowing the tricks of the trade can go a long way in helping you become a successful online seller – check out the blue sky amazon course cost if you think this could help you with your Amazon selling techniques.

 An agent comes calling